nilaybose/medium/cline-comparison-article.md

 *A comprehensive comparison of AI coding assistants with real-world cost analysis and best practices*

+---

+**Credits & Resources:**
+- Cline Documentation - For autonomous AI coding capabilities and best practices
+- GitHub Copilot Documentation - For code completion features and usage guidelines
+- Google Cloud $300 Free Credit - For testing and cost analysis of various AI models

+---

 ## **The AI Coding Assistant Spectrum**

 The modern developer's toolkit includes three distinct categories of AI assistants, each with unique strengths and cost implications: